 - What languages used in?

 - Business applications

 - Produce reports, use decimal numbers and characters

-- COBOL
+- COBOL, 1950s, and still used today

 - What languages used in? - Artificial intelligence

 - What languages used in?

 - Artificial intelligence

 - Symbols rather than numbers manipulated; use of linked lists

 - LISP

 - Not stressed in book: Machine learning Python